NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v5.0.md

 The following instructions assume that you have an AWS account.
 If you do not have an AWS account, please refer to the [Setup AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) webpage.

-Please note that NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core is validated only on AWS G4 systems with the default kernel (not HWE).
+Please note that NVIDIA Cloud Native Core is validated only on AWS G4 systems with the default kernel (not HWE).

 ## AWS G4 Instance Setup
 AWS G4 EC2 instances provide the latest generation NVIDIA T4 GPUs.
-Please follow the below steps to set up an NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core G4 instance via the AWS console web UI.
+Please follow the below steps to set up an NVIDIA Cloud Native Core G4 instance via the AWS console web UI.
 First, log in to the AWS console, go to the EC2 management page, and launch a new instance by clicking the launch instance button.

 ![AWS_Launch_Instance](screenshots/AWS_Launch_instance.png)